PumpMagic/PumpMagic.github.io/_posts/2017-01-19-word-clock.md

 I made this one as a Christmas gift for my dad in 2016.
 This post is a high-level retrospect of its development; the schematic, parts list, and firmware, are linked toward the end.

-I enjoyed this project as an opportunity to work on something creative with tangible parts.
+Before going too far, I want to point out that this turned out to be a beta build.
+I wound up with a rat's nest of wires, crammed components, and light bleeding through the baffles.
+It was a good proof of concept, but I took what I learned and made a second version with a custom PCB, and the results were way better.
+See [Addendum](#addendum).

 # Overview

 - Tech: ATMega328P + DS3231 + 98 5mm LEDs
 - Chassis: IKEA Ribba shadow box
 - Build date: November - December 2016

-Before going too far, I want to point out that this turned out to be a beta build.
-I wound up with a rat's nest of wires, disconnected crammed components, and light bleeding through the baffles.
-I wound up taking what I learned and made a second version with a custom PCB.
-The results were way better.
-See [Addendum](#addendum).

-I'd look at this post only as a proof-of-concept strategy.

 # Design